 I am currently studying with a non-UK approved initial training provider for my Part-ATCO licence, which will be issued by the UK.
 Will my training still be recognised?

 Yes.
-On the basis that the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, your training would be recognised for up to two years if you were training with an approved initial training provider located outside the UK which had its approval certificate issued prior to the date this scenario took effect and continued to be valid during the training period.
+After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, your training would be recognised for up to two years if you were training with an approved initial training provider located outside the UK which had its approval certificate issued prior to the date this scenario took effect and continued to be valid during the training period.